Sensorium-AndreyManolov/meeper_ru_to_en/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and usability of Meeper.
+We welcome contributions to enhance the functionality and usability of Meeper Ru to En.
 To contribute, please follow these guidelines:

 1. Fork the repository and clone it locally.